primer/css/docs/content/utilities/flexbox.md

 ## Flexbox bugs

-This section lists flexbox bugs that affect browsers we currently support (**citation needed**).
+This section lists flexbox bugs that affect [browsers we currently support](https://github.com/primer/css/blob/master/.browserslistrc).

-**1. Minimum content sizing of flex items not honored:** Some browsers don't respect flex item size.
+1. **Minimum content sizing of flex items not honored.** Some browsers don't respect flex item size.
 Instead of respecting the minimum content size, items shrink below their minimum size which can create some undesirable results, such as overflowing text.
 The workaround is to apply `flex-shrink: 0;` to the items using `d-flex`.
 This can be applied with the `flex-shrink-0` utility.
 For more information read [philipwalton/flexbugs](https://github.com/philipwalton/flexbugs#1-minimum-content-sizing-of-flex-items-not-honored).

+9. **Some elements can't be flex containers.** Specifically, `<button>`, `<fieldset>`, and `<summary>` elements cannot be styled with `display: flex` in Safari.
+Instead of using `class="d-flex"` on these elements, you should nest an element within them, e.g. `<summary><div class="d-flex">...</div></summary>`.